Secondary School Education

 Students demonstrate potential for teaching children by completing all of the following courses with a grade of C+ or higher AND earn a cumulative GPA of 2.5.

-Course List Code Title Credits ED-149 Introduction to the Teaching Profession Middle/Secondary School 3 ED-207 The Adolescent in Schools & Society 3 ED-251 Principles of Curriculum, Instruction, And Assessment in Middle and High School 3 ED-270 Diversity & Multicultural Ed 3
+Course List Code Title Credits ED-149 Introduction to the Teaching Profession Middle/Secondary School 3 or ED-150 Introduction to the Teaching Profession ED-207 The Adolescent in Schools & Society 3 ED-251 Principles of Curriculum, Instruction, And Assessment in Middle and High School 3 ED-270 Diversity & Multicultural Ed 3

 Students must have received a passing score on the Massachusetts Test for Educator Licensure (MTEL) Communication and Literacy Skills Test.